Jac-Zac/My-home-config/README.md

 **I also use ohmyzsh** to learn more and support them go to -> https://ohmyz.sh/ Now I will be focusing on other things but also better my configuration for m1 Mac

+### Problems ❌
+If you happen to run into some problems you can just open an issue, I'll try to solve it as soon as possible.